So, I’m back. I’ve had a wonderful time, doing most of the things we planned, and I took lots of photographs of which the best appear in this report.

 This was the day of the second wedding ceremony, held in Neubrunn.
 Pictures follow.
 (As before, you can find a couple of additional ones by adjusting the index number at the end of the .jpg file names.)

-Below are, on the left, decorations, and on the right, debris.
-No wedding album is complete without a debris photo (compare this one I took at Rebecca’s wedding).
+Below on the left, decorations, and on the right, debris.
+No wedding album is complete without a picture of used confetti on the ground (compare this one I took at Rebecca’s wedding).

 Post-wedding meals were held at the castle which was also our hotel.
 Pictures of the castle: